LexxLuey/odoo-docker/README.md

 Local Build, Migrate and Run

-To build the application go to project root and run:
+To build and run the application go to project root and run:

-    $ docker-compose build

-To run built application go to project root and run:

     $ docker-compose up

 To open running application just open [localhost](http://localhost:8069)